 If you have a partner, kids, pets, or other dependents, think about how a move would impact them.
 Are these people able to relocate and carry on working or studying with similar ease that they are already accustomed to?
 Think about checking out possible job listings for your partner, and school options if you have kids.
 Making sure that the move works for your immediate family is the most important thing to do, so do this first.

 If however you’re young, free and single then moving to a dream job in a far-flung location may seem easy but have you considered your mum, dad, niece, nephew, best mates, etc. Are you happy to be away from them and are they ok to let you go?
-In today’s modern connected society we can talk to people on the other side of the world, but being far from home can still be tough.
+In today’s modern connected society, we can talk to people on the other side of the world but being far from home can still be tough.

 To help with this, do your research about local holiday entitlement and the cost of travel back and forth.
 Especially if you’re looking to move somewhere exciting, chances are your friends and family will soon forgive you once the subject of holidays comes up!
 Speaking of which, you can find out the local minimum holiday entitlement across the world using this handy tool.

 Make Sure The Finances Add Up